In Common - Mawena Yehouessi - Collective Common Crew

 Communities as collectivity aren’t necessarily the same as communities as common.
 Nor is the common a collectivizable (common) good.
 Some communities surely can even encompass separation in the shape of haunting and refusal rather than a sole disappearance…

-In June 2022, we gathered in Bordeaux with Patti Anahory, Anna Abengowe, Tuliza Sindi, Meriem Chabani, Khensani Jurczok de Klerk, and Ilze Wolff, a city none of us was familiar with.
+In June 2022, we gathered in Bordeaux with Patti Anahory, Anna Abengowe, Tuliza Sindi, Meriem Chabani, Khensani Jurczok de Klerk, and Ilze Wolff, in a city none of us were familiar with.
 Still, we were invited and invited each other to a town whose wealth was built upon the triangular trade, as a group of “African and diaspora womxn architects” and part of the final sequel of a prior invitation made by people who still wish Africa was a country.3

 The context in which I’ve been invited to write down this piece is the question of “how communities of people shape cities according to the needs and desires of their residents.”
 But we never asked to become any sort of community expert or spokesperson.
 We just wanted to scout the city and chat.
 So before answering that question, perhaps we should unearth a set of complementary ones.4 Which communities are we talking about (of inhabitants, migrants, or passengers)?
 Which typology of city-shaping (institutional, il-legal, mediatic, protesting, hidden, diasporan)?
 Towards which set of desires/needs (liberal, white, universalist, patriarchal, representative, or solidarian, black, situated, feminist, divergent)?
 For which group of residents (voters, subalterns, stowaways)?
 Who do we ask to answer those questions?
 And last: who needs to know?

 But back to our gathering.
 As both foreigners and inevitable heirs to that long-lasting French/Western habit of simultaneous expropriation and disappearance of bipoc manifestations throughout history, how could we not engage with that obvious bind?
 How (not) to grasp, imagine, and perform a sense of blur and diffracted trajectories, violence, and black hatred—in the walls, bridges, fountains, and hideouts of that city?
 But also, and perhaps all the more importantly: how to escape from that obvious frame of yearning, projections, fantasies, storytelling, and pro/circum-spection, while using it as the screen it precisely is?
-How, then, to unfold a sense or a way of safeness—as it cannot land, root, nor ground on spoiled soils—for at least the little of “us”?5 How to tear the statues down of a city you do not (wish to) belong to, and plant instead a permaculture tray; neither “for” or even “with” those who actually subsist and sustain that place, but, humbly, nearby and aside them?6
+How, then, to unfold a sense or a way of safeness—as it cannot land, root, nor ground on spoiled soils—for at least the little of “us”?5 How to tear the statues down of a city you do not (wish to) belong to, and plant instead a permaculture tray; neither “for” or even “with” those who actually subsist and sustain that place, but, humbly, nearby and beside them?6

 I mean, not only can a community never be taken for granted (as much as it takes time to co-build and be-come part of it), but also: who are you to speak about what’s going on, everyday, in the city lanes?
-Who are you (a bait and a prey) as a black, African, womxn, and in our case as part of an induced community of prolific architects, writers, artists, philosophers, and sociologists,”7 kindly “invited over” to reach, acknowledge, understand, contextualize, develop, and transmit an abstract closed community’s concerns, towards and on behalf of some other “concerned residents” who are apparently unable to further bond with their co-inhabitants without your “outsider” mediation?
+Who are you (a bait and a prey) as a black, African, womxn, and, in our case, as part of an induced community of prolific architects, writers, artists, philosophers, and sociologists,”7 kindly “invited over” to reach, acknowledge, understand, contextualize, develop, and transmit an abstract closed community’s concerns, towards and on behalf of some other “concerned residents” who are apparently unable to further bond with their co-inhabitants without your “outsider” mediation?

 What’s hard is to show up and down at the very same time, with that slightly different agenda than the one you’re officially invited here for.
 As a matter of fact, you’re actually not here to “explore” but to listen, remember, experience, and implore.
 You’re here to pay a visit and a secret tribute to those who don’t need your expertise to make (their) shit together and couldn’t afford to invite you anyway; to their traces and hidden signs of subsistence, inhabitation, and resurgence.